ccib-social/ccib-social.github.io/_pages/board.md

 <p align="center">

-**Chair:** <br />
+<b>Chair:</b> <br />
 Heather Ciallella <br />
 Third-year PhD candidate <br /><br />

 Heather earned her BS in Chemistry (2015) and MS in Forensic Science (2017) from Arcadia University.
-She currently works in the cheminformatics lab of [Dr. Hao Zhu](https://zhu.camden.rutgers.edu/), where her dissertation research focuses on applications of deep learning and uses of chemical big data in mechanism-driven toxicity modeling predictions.
+She currently works in the cheminformatics lab of <a href="https://zhu.camden.rutgers.edu/">Dr. Hao Zhu</a>, where her dissertation research focuses on applications of deep learning and uses of chemical big data in mechanism-driven toxicity modeling predictions.
 As a student in CCIB, Heather completed her teaching assistantship in the Chemistry department.
 She served as the Computational Vice Chair of the SOC and was an active member of the Graduate Student Advisory Council during the 2018-2019 academic year.
 Outside of school, she enjoys documentaries, podcasts, and books about true crime and playing with her pet bearded dragon Delilah. <br /><br />

-**Experimental Vice Chair:** <br />
+<b>Experimental Vice Chair:</ b> <br />
 Sung Won Oh <br />
 Fifth-year PhD candidate <br /><br />